-MEDICARE - At age 65, when a minister goes on Medicare, the local church is encouraged to pick up the cost of a Medicare Supplement Plan, which can be covered by the sharply lower premium of health insurance.
-The minister and his/her family will determine the Medicare Supplemental Plan that is appropriate for them.
+MEDICARE - At age 65, when a minister goes on Medicare, the local church is encouraged to pick up the cost of a Medicare Supplement Plan.
+The minister and his/her/their family will determine the Medicare Supplemental Plan that is appropriate for them.
 The local church is not responsible for the selection of the plan.
+(Remaining family members under the age of 65 are still covered by the Plan A UCC Insurance or whatever plan was originally negotiated.)